japila-books/spark-sql-internals/docs/physical-operators/GenerateExec.md

 `codeGenTraversableOnce`...FIXME

-NOTE: `codeGenTraversableOnce` is used exclusively when `GenerateExec` is requested to <<doConsume, generate the Java code for the consume path in whole-stage code generation>> (when <<boundGenerator, Generator>> is not a link:spark-sql-Expression-CollectionGenerator.adoc[CollectionGenerator]).
+NOTE: `codeGenTraversableOnce` is used exclusively when `GenerateExec` is requested to <<doConsume, generate the Java code for the consume path in whole-stage code generation>> (when <<boundGenerator, Generator>> is not a spark-sql-Expression-CollectionGenerator.md[CollectionGenerator]).

 === [[codeGenAccessor]] `codeGenAccessor` Internal Method